-Life under COVID-19 affects us all in different painful ways.
-Online therapy might help if you are experiencing pandemic-related stress such as feeling sadness, despair, isolation, and worrying about the future.
+Life under COVID has affected us all in different painful ways.
+Online therapy might help if you are experiencing pandemic-related stress such as feeling sadness, despair, isolation, and worry about the future.

 I am currently only offering online video or phone sessions until further notice.
 Video sessions are encrypted and confidential.
 Please see FAQ for information to prepare for meeting with me digitally.